Visiting Students - English and Related Literature

 The Department of English and Related Literature combines historical depth with geographical breadth.
 We offer modules on literature from every era and in all the major literary genres (including film and drama).

-We are ranked fifth in the UK (Times and Sunday Times Good University Guide 2022) and 22nd in the world (QS World University Rankings by subject 2020).
+We are ranked 8th in the UK for English (Times and Sunday Times Good University Guide 2025) and 34th in the world for English and Related Literature (QS World Rankings by Subject 2024).
+We are proud to hold a Silver Athena Swan award in recognition of our commitment to promoting equality.

 Undergraduate students